RohithVY/bakery-dashboard/README.md

 ## Installation

+### Client side setup

-1. Clone the repository
+1. Clone the repository and open client folder in terminal
 2. Install dependencies with `npm install`
 3. Start the application with `npm run dev`

-## Usage

-The dashboard can be accessed by navigating to `http://localhost:5173/` in your web browser.
   - <b><i>Note: This application is a standalone client-side application.
 However, if you wish to integrate it with server-side code, please follow the server-side code setup instructions first.
 Once the server-side setup is complete, you can uncomment the server-side API URL in the `src/api/orders.jsx` file on the client side.</i></b>

+### Server side setup

+1. Clone the repository and open server folder in terminal
+2. Install dependencies with `npm install`
+3. Start the application with `npm run dev`

+## Usage

+The dashboard can be accessed by navigating to `http://localhost:5173/` in your web browser.

 ## Screenshots